-So here it is, review number 4 for the 2017 Buffalo Trace Antique Collection and as a huge George T. Stagg fan, the one I was most excited about, even though I was pretty sure the Weller would be the one I enjoyed the most there is just something about Stagg I love.
+So here it is, review number 4 for the 2017 Buffalo Trace Antique Collection on WhiskeyBon and as a huge George T. Stagg fan, the one I was most excited about, even though I was pretty sure the Weller would be the one I enjoyed the most there is just something about Stagg I love.
 I think it’s just very unashamedly brash and bold.

 It also has a special place in my heart because it was the bourbon that really made me love bourbon.
 I had tried a few before but I went on holiday with a friend of mine and he brought some George T. Stagg.
 I took my first sip and the flavor hit me like a hammer in the taste buds and I have never forgotten that first taste!

 Did it live up to expectation?
 Find out by having a read of my review of the 2017 George T. Stagg.

 “This extremely hearty whiskey ages in new charred oak barrels for no less than 15 years.
 Straight out of the barrel, uncut and unfiltered, the taste is powerful, flavorful and intense.
 Open it up with a few drops of water, sit back and ponder the wonders of the universe.”

 Cherries and cinnamon up front, with only the slightest ethanol burn.
 Some fruity raspberry and strawberry jam notes, caramel and a hint of vanilla.

 Hit’s you hard as any good GTS should but is subtler than others I have tried.
 Lovely waves of caramel followed by brown sugar, cinnamon and nutmeg.
 Toffee apples, cloves and tannins.
 I love it as usual.

 Spicy with cinnamon, some dark fruits, creamy fudge and chocolate chips.
 Keeps coming back for more.